passcert-project/memdump-tests/README.md

  6. Edit the sampleconfig.ini file with the following information:
    - E-mail address of the BitWarden account
    - Password of the BitWarden account
+   - The desired amount of tests to be performed under "numberOfTests" (default is 5 tests).
  7. Rename the file to "config.ini" (without quotation marks)

  8. From the terminal, run the following command: